UFO 50 is a 50-game love letter to the 8-bit era

 ufo50_02

-In the trailer you can see shades of Gradius, Blaster Master, River City Ransom, Shadowgate, and a dozen other classics, though their influences have clearly been turned towards original creations.
+In the trailer you can see shades of Gradius, Blaster Master, River City Ransom, Shadowgate, and a dozen other classics, though their influences have clearly been turned toward original creations.
 There are shooters, RPGs, arcade, sports games and some I can’t even figure out.

-The 50 games will all have a single player mode and some will have multiplayer, but rest assured, these aren’t little 3-minute minigames.
+The 50 games will all have a single-player mode and some will have multiplayer, but rest assured, these aren’t little 3-minute minigames.
 The FAQ says you’ll probably need a hundred hours to beat them all.

 You’ll have to wait until 2018 to do so, though, and although PC is confirmed, no platforms are just yet.
 I hope, as I find myself increasingly doing, that it comes out on the Switch, which more and more feels like the natural venue for this kind of wonderful indie experimentation.